winterbeak/sightline/README.md

 ## Notes
 - Won 8th place overall in the [2019 GMTK Game Jam](https://itch.io/jam/gmtk-2019/results), out of 2589 entries
-- Comes with 30 levels, each designed to with a unique challenge in mind
+- Comes with 30 levels, each designed with a unique challenge in mind
 - Implements a raycasting algorithm to render one-dimensional vision
 - Features sounds by the talented [saiziju](https://saiziju.itch.io/)